pladdy/mud/README.md

 - God speed

 ## Setup a profile to play
 The *profiles/* directory houses profiles.
-These are my files that handle setting up the session when I want to log in with a specific character.
+These are the files that handle setting up the session when loggin in with a specific character.

-To set up your own profile you can copy and replace with your character name.
-Make sure to change your 'chracter' and 'guild' directory variables.
+To set up a profile run `bin/create_profile <char name> <guild name>`
+Example: `bin/create_profile gilead angels`

 ## Usage
+`./play -p <character name>`
+Or to have a window for playing and a window for a map:
-`./play -p <your profile>`
+`./play -t -p <character name>`

 The play executable will automatically search the *profiles/* directory for the given character file.